josh-jacobson/lambda-lecture-notes/3-1-advanced-react/2-the-react-lifecycle.md

 # The React Lifecycle
+🌑🌒🌓🌔🌕

 ## Objectives
-* describe the three phases of the React Component Lifecycle
+* describe the three phases of the React Component Lifecycle (mounting, updating, unmounting)
 * properly explain what the constructor and render methods do and what their place is in the React Component Lifecycle
-* use the componentDidMount function to set a component's state post render
+* use the componentDidMount function to set a component's state post-render
 * bring it all together: use class components and their lifecycle methods to:
   * fetch data asynchronously from an external API (we'll use axios)
   * render the data to your app's UI